google/seqio/README.md

+# SeqIO

-# SeqIO: Task-based datasets, preprocessing, and evaluation for sequence models.
+*Task-based datasets, preprocessing, and evaluation for sequence models*

 ## Overview